alexprengere/UnixConf/README.md

 Editing `/etc/fstab` is required to mount stuff.
 Edit this file as root and *carefully* copy the needed lines from the local fstab file.

-### Ack / Ag
+### Ag

-These may be installed automatically with the install script if packages are available.
+This may be installed automatically with the install script if packages are available.
 If not, try installing from source.

-To install `Ag`, *the silver searcher*:
 ```bash
 # Prerequisistes
 # apt-get install -y automake pkg-config libpcre3-dev zlib1g-dev liblzma-dev